Eddie Jobson: Early years

-Jobson was born Edwin Jobson in Billingham, Stockton-on-Tees, England on 28 April 1955.
-He started to learn piano at age seven, and added violin when he was eight - he received a Diploma of Distinction from the Royal Academy of Music at the same age, and was playing in an orchestra at 12.
+Jobson was born Edwin Jobson in Billingham, Stockton-on-Tees, England, on 28 April 1955.
+He started to learn piano at age seven, and added violin when he was eight.
+He received a Diploma of Distinction from the Royal Academy of Music at the same age, and was playing in an orchestra at 12.
 At 16 he applied to study at the Royal Academy, but was denied a place because of his age, so he joined local band Fat Grapple instead.
 When he was 17 in 1972, Fat Grapple supported Curved Air, and shortly afterwards Jobson replaced the departing Darryl Way on violin.

 The group had some regional success with their 1973 release Air Cut.
 They toured in Europe but disbanded shortly thereafter.
 In 2009, previously recorded tapes were released as the Lovechild album, which included two of Jobson's compositions.

 Roxy Music

-While still in Curved Air, Jobson who was only 16, became acquainted with Roxy Music frontman Bryan Ferry as their sisters shared a room in college.
-Jobson contributed to Ferry's solo album, These Foolish Things, then in 1973 Jobson, only seventeen years old, replaced Brian Eno in Roxy Music, where he found himself playing three roles: Eno's, Ferry's (who had stepped up as a frontman after initially playing piano), and his own.
+While still in Curved Air, Jobson, who was 16, became acquainted with Roxy Music frontman Bryan Ferry as their sisters shared a room in college.
+Jobson contributed to Ferry's solo album These Foolish Things, then in 1973 Jobson, 17 years old, replaced Brian Eno in Roxy Music, where he found himself playing three roles: Eno's, Ferry's (who had stepped up as a frontman after initially playing piano), and his own.

 Jobson stayed with the band for three studio albums and numerous tours before the band went on an extended hiatus in 1976.

-He featured on the live "Viva!" album, and particularly on "If There Is Something".
+He featured on the live Viva! album, particularly on "If There Is Something".

-In 1977, he collaborated with Bryan Ferry on the fine composition “As The World Turns”.
-The song’s intricate and complex arrangements were tied together by Jobson.
-This song was released on the b-side of Ferry’s solo single - “This Is Tomorrow”.
+In 1977, he collaborated with Ferry on the composition "As The World Turns".
+The song's intricate and complex arrangements were tied together by Jobson.
+This song was released on the B-side of Ferry's solo single "This Is Tomorrow".

-Throughout the 1970s, Jobson continued to perform on keyboards and violin for a variety of recording artists, including King Crimson, Phil Manzanera, Andy Mackay, John Entwistle, Bill Bruford, and others.
+Throughout the 1970s, Jobson continued to perform on keyboards and violin for a variety of recording artists, including King Crimson, Phil Manzanera, Andy Mackay, John Entwistle, and Bill Bruford.